paulvmking/paulvmking/README.md

 ## Hi there!
-Thanks for visiting my GitHub Profile!
+I'm Paul, Thanks for visiting my GitHub Profile!
 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=paulvmking.paulvmking) [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/paul-king-615786163/)

-### My name is Paul and I am a Junior Software Developer, currently studying HTML, CSS, Javascript, and Python.
-I am also gaining experience with Bootstrap, jQuery, and Flask.
-Feel free to check out some of my project below.
+### I am a Junior Software Developer, currently studying fullstack software development focusing on HTML, CSS, Javascript, and Python.
+I am also gaining experience with Bootstrap, jQuery, and Flask as well as others as I progress.
+Feel free to check out some of my projects below and feel free to star,fork them or send me a message.

 ### Thanks for stopping by!!